-Below you will find information about our program's application process, salary & benefits, and a sample rotation schedule.
+Below you will find information about our program's application process, salary, benefits, and a sample rotation schedule.

 The following are the minimum criteria for application to the University of North Dakota General Surgery Residency Program.
 Due to the large volume of questions and emails that are received during the application period it is difficult for our staff to answer these individually.
 Please make every attempt to answer any questions you may have from the following information.
-After reviewing this material, if you have questions please direct them to the Residency Program Staff at gsresidency@UND.edu.
+After reviewing this material, if there are questions please direct them to the Residency Program Staff at gsresidency@UND.edu.
 Direct questions about application criteria to the Program Director will not be answered.

 The University of North Dakota is an equal opportunity employer.
-Applications to the surgical residency program will be accepted without regard to race, gender, country of origin, religion, age, or prior medical experience.
-Applications will be considered from international medical graduates, applicants currently in residency training, and all other qualified applicants provided they meet the minimum application criteria as described below.
+Applications to the surgical residency program will be accepted without regard to race, gender, country of origin, religion, age or prior medical experience.
+Applications will be considered from international medical graduates, applicants currently in residency training and all other qualified applicants provided they meet the minimum application criteria as described below.

 - Medical school transcript

 - MSPE letter